 Think about the objectives of your meeting.
 Is it to update everyone on a new project?
 Is the meeting to review last month’s fundraising campaign?
 Depending on the objective, the agenda will be organized differently.

-Some meetings have only a few topics to cover.
+Some meetings only have a few topics to cover.
 Or, your meeting agenda might have a wide range of topics, if it is a general informational meeting.

 If you have an agenda with multiple objectives, you should prioritize them.
 This will help you allocate your time appropriately!